aws-samples/reinvent2018-dev303-code/README.md

 This will create a StorageClass in your Amazon EKS cluster.

+# Changelog

+* **04/15/2020 Merge xray branch into master to ease deployment and maintainability.

 # References & Acknowledgements
 1. [Amazon EKS Workshop](https://eksworkshop.com/)
 2. [Sockshop - Weaveworks](https://github.com/weaveworks)